 Trimix injections are a combination of three medications that are used to treat erectile dysfunction.
 Injecting medications into the penis may sound extreme and more than a little painful.
 As you learn more about Trimix injections, you may find this option may be a better one than you might think at first glance, especially if you are in the 22-35% of men who have not been helped by oral ED treatment or have a medical contraindication to using medications such as Viagra (Guay et al., 2001).
 In one study of 116 men in whom both oral ED and penile injectables were successful, one-third of the men preferred the penile injectables over the oral medications (Bennarchik et al., 2010).
 Trimix has proven to be 80% effective for helping men with ED maintain an erection long enough to have sex (Coombs et al., 2012).

-Trimix injections require a prescription.
+Trimix Shots require a prescription.
 After consulting with a physician such as the specialists at Invigor Medical, a telehealth clinic, if you are a suitable candidate, a prescription will be sent to a U.S. licensed compounding pharmacy allowing you to buy Trimix injections online safely.

 Men who do not get the expected results from oral ED medications may be candidates for penile injections.
 After being trained, men can draw up the medication in a syringe attached to a tiny insulin needle.
 Men inject the medication into the side of the penis, and they hold pressure for up to five minutes to prevent a bruise from forming.
 An erection usually results within a few minutes.
 There are several forms of penile injectables: